hamoid/long-hugo-doc/README.md

       {{ end }}
     </urlset>

-*Important: Hugo will automatically add the following header line to this file on render...please don't include this in the template as it's not valid HTML.*
+***Important:** Hugo will automatically add the following header line to this file on render.
+Please don't include this in the template as it's not valid HTML.*

     <?xml version="1.0" encoding="utf-8" standalone="yes" ?>
 <a name="templates.404.md"></a>